-Those with a relevant medical condition, such as Crohn’s disease or ulcerative colitis, can seek additional support from the Crohn’s & Colitis Foundation of America.
+Those with a relevant medical condition, such as Crohn’s disease or ulcerative colitis, can seek additional support from the Crohn’s & Colitis Foundation.

 Members can get an “I Can’t Wait” card, which states that they have a medical condition that requires urgent restroom access.

 Alternatively, the Crohn’s & Colitis website provides additional information on IBD.
-People with Crohn’s disease or ulcerative colitis can obtain a Restroom Request Card from this website.
+People with Crohn’s disease or ulcerative colitis can obtain a Restroom Access Card from this website.

 If a business denies a person with valid documentation access to a restroom, they may incur a fine or another punishment.
 The penalties vary from state to state.

 In Washington, first-time offenders receive a warning letter.
 Refusing access for the second time is a class 2 civil infraction.

 In Massachusetts, there is a $100 fine for a first-time offense, which doubles for a second offense.